 - Do you meet your customers’ most important needs in a unique way?
 (Offering)

 - Do your customers (and your team) know exactly what you stand for?
-(Brand)
+(Mission)

 If you feel completely solid on those five, then you can ask a key question related to your marketing efforts — e.g. your website:

 6. Are you connecting with your target customers by tapping into their emotions?
-(Marketing)
+(Messaging)